henrygranados/SPACESHIP-VIDEO-GAME/README.md

 # SPACESHIP-VIDEO-GAME

-This is a spaceship video game built in javascript and canvas.
+This is a spaceship video game built in Javascript and Canvas.

 **INTRUCTIONS:**